jsfix-ci/toggl-summary-cli/README.md

 - total time, the sum of booked and unbooked time
 - break time, the sum of any times between a "marker" entry and the next task

-In order to pick up on unbooked time and differenciate it from break time, I add entries with a tag of "marker".
+In order to pick up on unbooked time and differentiate it from break time, I add entries with a tag of "marker".
 This is used to indicate the start of a break.
 The break is determined to end when the next entry starts.

 ## Configuration